dtechoracle/autorepo/README.md

 # Repogenie

 Repogenie is a Node.js package that automates the creation of a new React project and initializes a Git repository.
-It supports creating projects using Create React App (CRA) or Next.js and optionally sets up a GitHub repository.
+It supports creating projects using Create React App (CRA),Vite or Next.js and optionally sets up a GitHub repository.

 ## Features

-- Create a new React project using Create React App or Next.js.
+- Create a new React project using Create React App, Vite or Next.js templates.
 - Initialize a Git repository and make the initial commit.
 - Optionally create and push to a GitHub repository.
 - Support for various Next.js setup options.